A brilliant cast breaks through stereotypes in Seattle Opera’s ‘Porgy and Bess’

 It’s not the first time, nor the last, in Seattle Opera’s “Porgy and Bess” that it feels like the cast has run away with the show.

 And it’s largely due to this stellar cast, and the show’s direction (by Garnett Bruce in a production originally staged by Francesca Zambello), that this “Porgy and Bess” — a co-production with Glimmerglass Festival — rises above the stereotypes.
-Set in an African-American community in 1920s South Carolina, the opera — composed by George Gershwin, with a libretto by DuBose and Dorothy Heyward and lyricist Ira Gershwin — debuted on Broadway in 1935, and includes negative depictions of the community it attempts to represent.
+Set in an African-American community in 1920s South Carolina, the opera — composed by George Gershwin, with a libretto by DuBose and Dorothy Heyward and lyricist Ira Gershwin — debuted on Broadway in 1935, and includes some negative depictions of the community it attempts to represent.

 Seattle Opera’s deeply felt production addresses some of those issues both offstage — with informational posters displayed around the lobby at McCaw Hall and in panel discussions and forums on race and opera held with the community beforehand — and onstage, with performers who imbued their characters with depth and humanity, their voices lifted and complemented expertly by conductor John DeMain.